Pranav-Pedaballe/DAI-Project/README.md

 2. **Gender and Car Price:** There is no significant difference in the average price of cars purchased by male and female customers.
 3. **Data Integrity:** The dataset is free of missing values and duplicate records, with necessary outlier treatments performed.
 4. **Future Considerations:** Additional external factors (e.g., geographic location, customer preferences, economic conditions) should be considered for a deeper analysis.

----

-**References:**
-[Include any references used for analysis, such as datasets, academic papers, or statistical methods.]

-**Appendices:**
-[Include any additional charts, tables, or data visualizations as needed.]

----

 **End of Report**